 A cardholder is expected to know the PIN for the card issued.
 Comparing the signature as well as cardholder name with some form of identification is recommended.

 Plain Text PIN

 Verifies the cardholder's PIN by sending the unencrypted PIN to the card.
 This is commonly used by cards that can't support the more secure Offline enciphered PIN.
 (PosEntryMode ICC only).

 Point of sale

 A point-of-sale solution allows a shopper to make a cashless in-person payment in a merchant's shop or other physical location.
-This payment is usually made using cards, although some local methods (like Apple Pay or Android Pay) can be used as well.
+This payment is made using cards, NFC wallets (like Apple Pay), QR code wallets (like Alipay), or prepaid and gift cards.

-Adyen provides its own POS service, including devices and infrastructure.
+Adyen provides its own point-of-sale service, including devices (payment terminals) and infrastructure.
 Merchants that also accept payments online or in-app can use Adyen as their omnichannel payment solution.
 This gives them a single reporting dashboard, where they can view all purchases.

-Often the term "point of sale" is used in place of "cash register" to denote the software collecting POS payments.
+Often the term POS is used in place of cash register to denote the software collecting point-of-sale payments.

 Point-of-sale Entry Mode

 Point-of-sale payments (or In-person payments)

-Payments made by shoppers via point-of-sale systems to buy products or services from merchants on a physical location (for example, a store or a ticketing booth).
+Electronic payments made by shoppers via point-of-sale systems to buy products or services from merchants at a physical location (for example, a store or a ticketing booth).
 These payments are usually made with cards (swipe, ICC, or contactless).

 Other types of electronic payments include online payments (ecommerce) and in-app payments, which are based on similar infrastructure and usually require a payment service provider for merchants to automate and maintain these payments.
 Adyen allows its merchants to accept payments across all possible channels (ecommerce, in an app, and in a store).